We'll help you to develop a care and support plan if you're eligible for financial help towards the cost of care and support.

 When organising any care and support funded by us, you have two options:

 - Ask us to arrange one or more services for you.
-We will make all the arrangements directly with providers and pay using your Personal Budget
+We'll make all the arrangements directly with providers and pay using your personal budget

 - Arrange one or more services yourself.
-We will pay your Personal Budget to you in the form of a Direct Payment, giving you more control over the care you receive
+We'll pay your personal budget to you in the form of a direct payment, giving you more control over the care you receive

 - Understanding personal budgets and arranging your own support